mabraham123/esuas_leaderboard/README.md

 # Leaderboard website for ESUAS
 The website calls google's sheet API and recives a JSON file which is then displayed in a table to show leaderboard

-##Fetures
+## Fetures
 - Displays real time data
 - Flight scores are counted automatically

 ## Technology Used
--HTML5
+- HTML5
--Bootstrap CSS Framework
+- Bootstrap CSS Framework
--JSON
+- JSON
--JavaScript
+- JavaScript